Double-Cross System: Early agents

 Following a July 1940 conference in Kiel, the Abwehr (German intelligence) began an espionage campaign against Britain involving intelligence gathering and sabotage.
-Spies were sent over from Europe in various ways; some parachuted or came off a submarine.
+Spies were sent over from Europe in various ways; some parachuted or were delivered by submarine.
 Others entered the country on false passports or posing as refugees.
 Public perception in Britain was that the country was full of well-trained German spies, who were deeply integrated into society.
 There was widespread "spy-mania", as Churchill put it.
 The truth was that between September and November 1940 fewer than 25 agents arrived in the country; mostly of Eastern European extraction, they were badly trained and poorly motivated.

 The agents were not difficult to spot, and it became easier still when the German Enigma machine encryption was broken.
 MI5, with advance warning of infiltration, had no trouble picking up almost all of the spies sent to the country.
 Writing in 1972, John C. Masterman (who had, later in the war, headed the Twenty Committee) said that by 1941, MI5 "actively ran and controlled the German espionage system in [the United Kingdom]."
 It was not an idle boast; post-war records confirmed that none of the Abwehr agents, bar one who committed suicide, went unnoticed.

 Once caught, the spies were deposited in the care of Lieutenant Colonel Robin Stephens at Camp 020 (Latchmere House, Richmond).
 After Stephens, a notorious and brilliant interrogator, had picked apart their life history, the agents were either spirited away (to be imprisoned or killed) or if judged acceptable, offered the chance to turn double agent on the Germans.